 The study that started the parabens-breast cancer debate.
 Widely cited but frequently overstated — it demonstrated tissue presence, not a causal link.

 A follow-up eight years later partially filled the gap.
 Barr and colleagues — also from Darbre's group — measured parabens at four serial locations across the breast in forty mastectomy patients, 160 tissue samples total.
-They found parabens in 99% of 160 breast tissue samples — 158 out of 160 tested positive of samples.
-Crucially, there was no correlation between paraben concentrations and self-reported deodorant or antiperspirant use Barr et al. 2012.
+Parabens were quantifiable in 99% of 160 breast tissue samples — 158 out of 160 tested positive of samples.
+Crucially, seven of the forty patients reported never using underarm cosmetics, and there was no statistically significant correlation between paraben concentrations and self-reported deodorant or antiperspirant use, age, breastfeeding history or tumour location Barr et al. 2012.
 The parabens were in the tissue regardless of what these women had put under their arms.
 The finding complicated the 'deodorant causes breast cancer' narrative while confirming that parabens reach breast tissue from multiple routes — cosmetics, food, pharmaceuticals.

 Here's where the epidemiology diverges from the in-vitro story.
 The largest case-control study to date — 1,032 breast cancer cases and 1,030 matched controls from the Multiethnic Cohort — found the opposite of what the mechanism would predict.
-Women with higher urinary paraben concentrations had a 20-23% lower risk of hormone-receptor-positive breast cancer — the opposite of what estrogenic activity would predict lower risk of hormone-receptor-positive breast cancer Wu et al. 2021.
+Women with higher urinary paraben concentrations had a 0.77 odds ratio for HR+ breast cancer at the highest paraben tertile vs lowest, 95% CI 0.62-0.97 — Wu 2021, n=2,062 odds ratio for hormone-receptor-positive breast cancer at the highest paraben tertile (95% CI 0.62 to 0.97, P-trend 0.03) Wu et al. 2021.
 The inverse association doesn't prove parabens are protective.
 But it means the epidemiological picture doesn't support the causal link the in-vitro evidence suggested.
 The mechanism exists.
 The predicted outcome doesn't show up when you look at actual people.
 Twenty years of research and the strongest epi study points the wrong way.

 What is the regulatory status of parabens?

 The EU moved first and furthest.
-In , the European Commission banned five parabens outright — isopropylparaben, isobutylparaben, phenylparaben, benzylparaben, and pentylparaben — because manufacturers failed to submit sufficient safety data when asked (Regulation 358/2014).
-The same year, a separate regulation tightened limits on propylparaben and butylparaben to 0.14% individually, and banned both from leave-on products designed for the nappy area of children under three (Regulation 1004/2014).
+In , the European Commission banned five parabens outright — isopropylparaben, isobutylparaben, phenylparaben, benzylparaben, and pentylparaben — because manufacturers had failed to submit sufficient safety data when the SCCS asked (Commission Regulation (EU) 358/2014, applied 30 October 2014).
+The same year, a separate regulation tightened limits on propylparaben and butylparaben to 0.14% as a combined sum — not 0.14% individually — and banned both from leave-on products designed for the nappy area of children under three (Commission Regulation (EU) 1004/2014, applied 16 April 2015).
 Methylparaben and ethylparaben kept their original limits: 0.4% individually, 0.8% in mixtures.

 | Region | Banned | Restricted | Key detail |